deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17779/index.md

 > </details>

-> The table presents quantitative results of different vision-language models on the COCO Caption dataset, comparing the performance of various approaches in terms of BLEU-4 and CIDEr scores, along with the number of trainable parameters.
+> Table II presents quantitative results of different vision-language models on the COCO Caption dataset, showing the number of trainable parameters, BLEU-4 scores, and CIDEr scores.

 {{< table-caption >}}